aliacity/saucedemoautomationproject/README.md

        ' npx cypress open '

-  4. Next youll need to clone this repository into your project folder This can be done using the clone url:
+  4. Next youll need to clone this repository into your project folder

         1. Navigate to the main page of the repository in github
         2. click " Code" and copy the url for the repository
         3. Open terminal and navigate to your project folder
         4. Type ' git clone <repository url> '
-         5.  hit Enter
+        5. hit enter

        Other methods can be found here https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository